Swingin' A's

-While the team did not record the most appearances in a World Series in the 1970s (as the Cincinnati Reds went to four), the Athletics won more titles overall without losing once; of the six teams who made multiple appearances in the Series of the 1970s, the Athletics and the Pittsburgh Pirates were the only ones to never lose.
-The Athletics were also the first team in the League Championship Series era (since 1969) to reach it in five consecutive seasons, and they were the second team to win three of them in a row (after the Baltimore Orioles); no team would reach the LCS five straight times until the Atlanta Braves of the 1990s.
+The Athletics went to the World Series in the 1970s three times, second only to the Cincinnati Reds among all teams that played in the decade; of the six teams who made multiple appearances in the Series of the 1970s, the Athletics and the Pittsburgh Pirates were the only ones to never lose.
+The Athletics were also the first team in the League Championship Series era (since 1969) to reach the World Series in five consecutive seasons, and they were the second team to win three of them in a row (after the Baltimore Orioles); no team would reach the LCS five straight times until the Atlanta Braves of the 1990s.
 In their five-year span, they averaged 95 wins while winning their division by at least five games each time.
-They were characterized by utilizing a tremendous pitching staff to hold precarious leads whenever needed; they scored sixteen, 21, and sixteen runs combined in their respective World Series runs but managed to win each time.
-In the division era, they are the first and only team to have won the American League West five seasons in a row.
+They were characterized by utilizing a tremendous pitching staff to hold precarious leads whenever needed; they scored 16, 21, and 16 runs combined in their respective World Series runs but managed to win all three.
+In the divisional era, they are, to date, the only team to have won the American League West in five consecutive seasons.